unreal-invent/documents/freecaller/README.md

 This Application does not collect precise information about the location of your mobile device.

+**What specific device permissions are required by The Application to function?**

+**1. READ_PHONE_STATE**

+The Application accesses phone state, including the current cellular network information and the status of any ongoing calls on the device.

+**2. CALL_PHONE**

+Allows The Application to initiate a phone call without going through the Dialer user interface for the user to confirm the call.

+**3. RECORD_AUDIO**

+Allows The Application to access device microphone during active call conversations.

+**4. BLUETOOTH_CONNECT**

+Allows The Application to route audio output to connected bluetooth devices.

 **Do third parties see and/or have access to information obtained by the Application?**